AFCMS/minetest-skin-server/README.md

 >
 > You will be able to use it just by removing the `--build` flag from the docker-compose command line.

-### Development
+### Development (host, not recommended)

-It may be easier to not use docker while developing, both for frontend and backend development.
+It's possible to run the server without Docker, but it's not recommended.

 #### 1. Install Go and NodeJS